zeskone/zeskone.github.io/_posts/2022-08-26-thehaxthatrocksthecradle_brute_force.md

 </span>
 </details>
 <br>
-# Level 37 - This One is About Brute Force!
+# Level 37 - Wordlists are Cool.
+Kool?
+Kewl?
+Remember how we discussed the fact that wordlists could be pre-made or you could make one of your own?

 <details>
 <summary>Level 37 - Hint</summary>